-For purposes of this assessment it is assumed that about 1.65ha of Medium sensitivity vegetation and about 2.1ha of High sensitivity vegetation will be lost in the Alternative 1 construction phase.
+For purposes of this assessment it is assumed that about 1.65ha of Medium sensitivity vegetation and about 2.1ha of Medium to High and High sensitivity vegetation will be lost in the Alternative 1 construction phase.
 This will occur within a vegetation type classified as Least Threatened on a national basis (Robertson Karoo), but which is very poorly conserved (<1%) and subject to ongoing cumulative agricultural impacts.